 How I found my real musical talent

-It was back in high school days again, a music teacher who was also a well-known New Zealand composer validated my composition talent.
+It was back in my high school days again, a music teacher who was also a well-known New Zealand composer validated my composition talent.
 He gave me a 10/10 on a school project that I didn’t pay much attention to.

 Whether it was out of encouragement or he really liked my work, it didn’t matter because that music teacher gave me the confidence I needed to apply for a discretionary entrance to study Music Composition at the School of Music, University of Auckland.
 I was accepted.